Berkeley-MDes/tdf-fa24-HongxiPan/README.md

 I struggled with how to compile my file the whole weekend, it usually took more than an hour and then I had to kill it.
 I tried several times but it not worked.

-Then with the help from Upasana, I opedned this:
+Then with the help from Upasana, I opened this:

 <img width="850" alt="" src="assets/week5/6.png">